 If the separation agreement is deemed to be unreasonable by the court, you may be asked to revise it.

 If you have children, the court will consider whether the parenting plan is in their best interest.
 If neither party has legal representation, the court may order them to appear at a hearing for an uncontested case.
-If both parties are represented by divorce attorneys, the court may allow you to continue the divorce proceedings with a decree by affidavit.
+If both parties are represented by divorce attorneys in Colorado Springs, the court may allow you to continue the divorce proceedings with a decree by affidavit.

 Decree By Affidavit